 - Alleged absentee governing board

-- Environment of fear throughout school staff
+- An environment of fear throughout school staff

 - Accusations of sexual harassment against Flores